checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 ## `npx checkly login`

-Logs you in to your Checkly account and clear local credentials.
+Sign up for a new Checkly account or log in to your existing Checkly account.

 ## `npx checkly logout`